-- 73. A Distinction in Medical Sciences will be awarded to candidates in the top 10%, i.e. the 1st decile, of the cohort in the Clinical Science Year.
-This will be based on the final accumulated weighted percentage mark, rounded to one decimal place. - 74.
+- 76. A Distinction in Medical Sciences will be awarded to candidates in the top 10%, i.e. the 1st decile, of the cohort in the Clinical Science Year.
+This will be based on the final accumulated weighted percentage mark, rounded to one decimal place. - 77.
 Candidates must pass all assessments in the Professional Knowledge (PK) Domain, plus Professional Skills (PS) Domains at 1st attempt in order to be eligible for a distinction.
-Candidates must also achieve a grade of Acceptable in the Becoming a Doctor (BD) domain at first attempt. - 75.
+Candidates must also achieve a grade of Acceptable in the Becoming a Doctor (BD) domain at first attempt. - 78.
 A Merit in Medical Sciences will be awarded to candidates in the 2nd decile of the cohort in the Clinical Science Year.
 This will be based on the final accumulated weighted percentage mark rounded to one decimal place.
-Candidates must pass at 1st attempt all assessments in the Professional Knowledge (PK) Domain, plus Professional Skills (PS) Domains in order to be eligible for a merit.
-Candidates must also achieve a grade of Acceptable in the Becoming a Doctor (BD) domain at first attempt.
+Candidates must pass all assessments in the Professional Knowledge (PK) Domain, plus Professional Skills (PS) Domains in order to be eligible for a merit at 1st attempt.
+Candidates must also achieve a grade of Acceptable in the Becoming a Doctor (BD) domain at first attempt. - 79.
+Candidates who defer entry to an examination and sit their first attempt with the re-sit cohort will be ranked alongside first attempt candidates from the main cohort and then awarded a Merit or Distinction according to where they rank with the main cohort (i.e. 1st or 2nd decile).
+A candidate who defers entry to an examination more than once, will be ranked alongside the most recent main cohort.